 Diets Backed by Science

 While there is no one-size-fits-all approach to nutrition and health, decades of science support the Dietary Guidelines for Americans (DGA) and MyPlate, two well-balanced frameworks for healthy eating.
 The DGA supports three options for healthy eating patterns, including the Healthy U.S., Healthy Vegetarian and Healthy Mediterranean-Style.
 All three are grounded in science and support overall well-being.
-The DASH diet – which stands for Dietary Approaches to Stop Hypertension – is another popular science-supported option.
+The DASH Eating Plan – which stands for Dietary Approaches to Stop Hypertension – is another popular science-supported option.
 Although it was originally developed and studied as a means of preventing and treating high blood pressure, weight loss is also likely to follow from this balanced, nutrient-rich diet.

 Conclusion: Top-Line Considerations

 - Make sure the “diet” you choose has sound science to support it